fjebaker/SpectralFitting.jl/docs/src/parameters.md

 # Wrap the model with a parameter patch
 patched_model = ParameterPatch(model; patch = my_patch!)
-# be sure to freeze any parameter you are planning to patch
+# be sure to freeze any parameter you are planning to overwrite in a patch
 patched_model.a2.K.frozen = true

 patched_model